 There’s an appealing simplicity in playing games on consoles or laptops.
 There’s little to configure and no components to choose or swap — just predictable, no-fuss performance.

-A lot of people swear by PC building as the ultimate gaming rite of passage, however.
+However, a lot of people swear by PC building as the ultimate gaming rite of passage.
 If you want to excuse yourself from console wars and short upgrade cycles, and discover the pleasures of building your own computer, this gaming PC parts list is just what you need.

 We’re not here to play favorites branding-wise.
 But we can tell you where to invest your money and where you don’t need to bother.
 Ready to begin?